By Dea Birkett

 Edinburgh is one of my family’s favourite cities.
 We go in the summer for the festivals, in the autumn and spring for the clear skies and brisk walks on nearby windy beaches, and in the winter to be scared of the dark.
 And each time we go we discover something new.
 One of our finds is the Edinburgh College of Art, stuffed full of giant plaster casts of sculptures in a pillared atrium, free to enter and strangely deserted – it's like being in a secret, private museum.

-This visit we also went on a guided tour of the Real Mary King’s Close – a dark, damp, smelly warren of closes (very, very narrow streets) where people lived, worked and (far too early) died.
-The closes lay buried under the cobbles of the Royal Mile until it was opened up just 10 years ago.
+This visit we also went on a guided tour of The Real Mary King’s Close – a dark, damp, smelly warren of closes (very, very narrow streets) where people lived, worked and (far too early) died.
+The closes lay buried under the cobbles of the Royal Mile until it was opened up about 20 years ago.
 You’re taken around this underground time capsule by a character from the closes’ past.
 Our guide was Robert Fergusson, the late 18th-century poet who wrote Auld Reekie.

 Our poet was wry; he pointed at a tin bucket in the corner.
 ‘That’s the en suite,’ he said, then he told us about how the Black Death ravaged through the cramped dwellings.
 We all started coughing.

 Our own ensuite was a bit more comfortable.
-We stayed in The Balmora Hotel, because you can walk anywhere from there – up to the wonderful, newly renovated National Museum of Scotland in the Old Town to see the first-ever cloned mammal, Dolly the sheep, and down to the Scottish National Portrait Gallery in the New Town to follow one of their fabulous free trails.
+We stayed in The Balmoral Hotel, because you can walk anywhere from there – up to the wonderful National Museum of Scotland in the Old Town to see the first-ever cloned mammal, Dolly the sheep, and down to the Scottish National Portrait Gallery in the New Town to follow one of their fabulous free trails.
 Fur Coat an Nae Knickers is our favourite.
 It’s in Scots, but anyone can understand it, especially the rude bits.

 The best museums, the best creepy stories and the best pasta with tomato sauce.
 What more could you want from a city?